MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clientcertificateinstall-csp.md

 Supported operations are Add, Get, Delete, and Replace.

 <a href="" id="clientcertificateinstall-scep-uniqueid-certthumbprint"></a>**ClientCertificateInstall/SCEP/*UniqueID*/CertThumbprint**
 Optional.
 Specifies the current certificate’s thumbprint if certificate enrollment succeeds.
-It is a 20-byte value of the SHA1 certificate hash specified as a hexadecimal string value.
+It's a 20-byte value of the SHA1 certificate hash specified as a hexadecimal string value.

-If the certificate on the device becomes invalid (Cert expired, Cert chain is not valid, private key deleted) then it will return an empty string.
+If the certificate on the device becomes invalid (Cert expired, Cert chain isn't valid, private key deleted) then it will return an empty string.

 Data type is string.